elisoncrum/piipan/docs/log-streaming.md

 ## Accessing and reading logs

 The IaC creates an application registration that can be used by an external SIEM tool to access and read logs.
-The application registration is explicitly granted the `Azure Event Hubs Data Receive` role on the `logs` event hub.
+The application registration is explicitly granted the [`Azure Event Hubs Data Receiver` role](https://docs.microsoft.com/en-us/azure/event-hubs/authenticate-application#built-in-roles-for-azure-event-hubs) on the `logs` event hub.